OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

   - Logic preventing the trunk of a car from opening while the car is moving, even if the driver seems to request it
   - Requesting user confirmation before sending a large number of emails as instructed by a model
-  - A special form of guardrails is censoring unwanted output of GenAI models (e.g. violent, unethical) Links to standards:
+  - A special form of guardrails is censoring unwanted output of GenAI models (e.g. violent, unethical)
+  -
+Links to standards:

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
   - Not covered further in ISO/IEC standards.

 #### #LEASTMODELPRIVILEGE
 (runtime infosec).
-Least model privilege: Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.
+Least model privilege: Minimize privileges of a model to autonomously take actions.

+For example: avoid connecting a model to an email facility to prevent it from sending incorrect or sensitive information to others.

 Links to standards: